ao90/PRIM/README.md

 # PRIM package
-Implementation of the Patient Rule Induction Method (PRIM)...
+Implementation of the Patient Rule Induction Method (PRIM) as suggested by Friedman and Fisher (1999) in R